Image of a team plotting a strategy

 Set your Brand Mission and Core Values

-Here are the 3 types of core values that you have to make:
+Here are the three types of core values that you have to make:

-2. Brand Vision - this is the statement of how you see the future of your company and things that you have to accomplish through time
+2. Brand Vision - this is the statement of how you see the future of your company and the things that you have to accomplish over time.

 3. Brand Values - the set of standards that you impose and uphold to keep true and consistent with your brand mission and vision.